Sub-

 Work package 2.1 Concept of collaborative data model:

 The objective of this work package is to develop a data model that will enable different value creation participants to work together on one and the same product.
 Furthermore, the concept of the collaborative data model considers how the digital twin can be represented along the value chain.
 Data comes from many different stakeholders.
 It must be possible to receive and deliver this data in a standardised format.
 A prerequisite is that the information is machine-readable and does not contain free text – as in older file formats.
-The result should then be a management shell that contains data formats that are customary in the industry: KBL, VEC, JT, STEP.
+The result should then be an Asset Administration Shell that contains data formats that are customary in the industry: KBL, VEC, JT, STEP.
 The Eclipse Dataspace Connector (EDC) is intended for cross-company data exchange because it offers uniform access control and management.
 The EDC makes it possible for data packages to be exchanged between the individual value chain partners and, for example, negotiate digital contracts.
 Ultimately, all participants should be able to use the data depending on their role or access allocation, giving users the authorisation to read, change or delete the data depending on what they need to implement a process.

 Work package 2.2 Single Point of Truth:

 This work package is dedicated to the question of who has the final truth for all intents and purposes in their data set.
 What is meant is a generally valid data set that can be relied upon and that is so correct as a source that all connected systems can be served from it.
 In the application case of the wire harness, this means: The specifications must always be the same for all suppliers, the processors and the OEM.
 It must be clear at all times where the latest data set of a specification is stored.
-This is especially true for the decentralised storage of data, which is supposed to be realised with the implementation of the management shell and the EDC.
+This is especially true for the decentralised storage of data, which is supposed to be realised with the implementation of the Asset Administration Shell and the EDC.
 This does not require huge data dumps on which all the information is piled up.
 Instead, the idea is to store part of the information with the respective manufacturer (assembler, OEM) and then link it accordingly.

 Work package 2.3 Process description of wire harness development

 The third work package is the most extensive, because most of the data must be collected here.
 The first thing to do here is to define the typical processes in the development phase.
 A particular challenge is that each OEM likes to have its own tool landscape that is tailored to its internal processes.
 This can be their own cable colours for cables that are not covered by a DIN standard in terms of colour.
-The big task now is: Each individual process step must be analysed and divided into sub-process steps.
+The big task now is: Each individual process step must be analysed and divided into subprocess steps.
 It must be clarified what the input data requirements are and what output data is generated in each step.
-It must be possible to store specifications, such as the target data, in the management shell and to read the actual data there.
+It must be possible to store specifications, such as the target data, in the Asset Administration Shell and to read the actual data there.
 Generally speaking, this should work with the usual data formats, such as CAD, KBL or VEC.
 However, the discussion goes beyond this objective if we take a look into the future and ask: What data formats will we use in the future?

 Work packages 2.4 and 2.5 are still being worked on.

-One of the biggest challenges is to implement the development processes within sub-project 2.
-It is true that the project team is already investigating what a single management shell could look like.
+One of the biggest challenges is to implement the development processes within SP 2.
+It is true that the project team is already investigating what a single Asset Administration Shell could look like.
 Nevertheless, they encounter quantities of data silos along the way that are optimised for their respective purposes but lack the connection to overarching modes of representation.
 This becomes particularly difficult when it comes to production.
 In other words, with the help of the digital twin, information is not only stored after development, but rather at the moment when components are actually produced.
 For example, the minimum and maximum crimping force must be defined, which is then compared with the actual value – namely with which force the contact was actually crimped in production.
 Such correlations can be described with software tools, some of which already exist.

 As another aspect of the engineering process, the ‘design-to-cost’ factor as well as the fulfilment of ecological sustainability criteria must be taken into account.
 This specifically involves assessments and decision-making criteria, for example in the selection of materials, such as recycled materials.